AdaCore/learn/courses/intro-to-spark/chapters/04_State_Abstraction.rst

 behavior of its implementation if that behavior isn't documented in its specification.

-For example, callers of the subprogram ``Increase`` can assume that it always strictly increases the value of its argument.
+For example, callers of the subprogram :ada:`Increase` can assume that it always strictly increases the value of its argument.
 In the code snippet shown below, this means the loop must terminate.